asyml/forte/docs/ontology_generation.md

 }
 ```

-#### Breakdown of the simple ontology
+#### Ontology Breakdown

-- The top level `name` and `description` are annotation keywords meant for descriptive
+- The top level `name` and `description` are annotation keywords serving for descriptive
 purposes only.

-- The `definitions` is used to enlist entry definitions, where each entry is represented
+- The `definitions` is used to enlist entry definitions, where each entry represents a json object.
-as a json object.
-Each entry correspond to one concept in the ontology, and a Python class.
+Each entry refers to one concept in the ontology, as well as a Python class.

 ##### ```definitions```
 Each definition is a dictionary of several keywords:
-* The `entry_name` keyword defines the name of the entry.
-It is used to
+* The `entry_name` defines the full name of an entry in the form
-define the full name of an entry, and is of the form
 ```<package_name><module_name>.<entry_name>```.
-    * The package name is generally `ft.onto`.
-It is used to create the package directory tree in which the generated module resides.
+    * The `<package name>` is `ft.onto`, used to create the package directory tree in which the generated module resides.
     * The `<module_name>` is the name of the generated file in which the entry would be placed.
-    > Note: Entries defined in the same config can have module names that are different from each other.
+    > Note: Entries in the same config can have different module names.
-    * The `<entry_name>` is used as the generated class name.
+    * The `<entry_name>` is the generated class name.

  * The `parent_type` keyword defines the base class of the generated entry class.
 All the user-defined entries should inherit either any of the top entries or one